Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Methodology

-where $\theta$ are the shared meta-parameters that are cloned for each new task, $\theta'_i$ are the task-adapted parameters for $\mathcal{T}_i$, $\alpha$ is the inner loop learning rate, and $\mathcal{D}_i$ is the support set for $\mathcal{T}_i$, the sampled task $i$.
+where $\alpha$ is the inner loop learning rate, $\mathcal{D}_i$ is the support set for $\mathcal{T}_i$ (the sampled task $i$), $\theta$s are the shared meta-parameters that are cloned for each new task and $\theta'_i$ are the task-adapted parameters for $\mathcal{T}_i$.
+While each $\theta'_i$ represents the learned NN weights to estimate the MFD in one specific city (i.e., Task), $\theta$ represent the best identified shared representation, result of the MAML "learning to learn" how to tackle a new MFD estimation problem.
+For the MTPINN model, this shared representation is captured by the set of weights $\theta$ (namely the weights of the multiple linear layers - feature extractor, flow predictor, critical occupancy predictor and max flow predictor - introduced with the MTPINN).
 The meta-objective is to minimize the expected loss over the query sets of all tasks after performing the inner-loop adaptation:

 where $\mathcal{D}_i^{query}$ is the query set for $\mathcal{T}_i$, $\theta'_i$ is computed from the inner loop, and $p(\mathcal{T})$ is the distribution over tasks.\\ By differentiating through the inner-loop updates, the meta-gradient is computed to optimize $\theta$ using the outer-loop learning rate $\beta$: